ashutoshmjain/gita/src/prologue.md

 Following pages are a filtered version of my research investigating that revolution.
 And not surprisingly, it makes a fascinating story!
 And also a reflection on why humans keep changing the medium in pursuit to climb the ladder of consciousness!
 They also answer one question that stayed longer on my mind — Why should any one care for the pen and the paper?
 What value in spending cycles on the tools of a bygone era!
 Turned out, our challenges and  moral dilemmas are not very different from that time!
 The essence of a "paradigm shift" is more or less similar.
 There is a lot to learn!

 For example, as we are moving to increasingly virtual world, we are trying to take books into the new medium - digital copies in similar size and shape as the physical hardcovers!
 Maybe we are trying to write books on six feet tall posters as our forefathers did when they first tried to democratize knowledge - a mistake, because the containers of knowledge must evolve into a new shape with each evolutionary cycle.
 Do we need another way to organize content in the digital world?
 Is that new format neural networks that feast on all the text scribed thus far?
 Is the mechanism to organize knowledge cultivation hidden in distributed social content?
-Or we still need to find a new home for the knowledge on block-chains and hash-graphs that is an order of magnitude more efficient than the written media!
+Or we still need to find a new home for the knowledge on block-chains and hash-graphs that are an order of magnitude more efficient than the written media!
 Knowledge cultivation is just one part, how are we going to compensate the artistic expression where AI generates content on demand?
 How is it going to alter our universe into a much richer tapestry of metaverse?
 And more broadly, is the question we need to ask is moral 'wrong verses right' or is it about the 'efficiency and productivity'?
 As we go through the back-story of creation of `Mahabharata`, we will discover many such questions.
 I can't promise all the answers, but a look at that first shift, might get us a better vantage of our current struggles ..and the road ahead.

 Let me rewind you to around seven-ish thousands years back.
 It is about the time `Dwaipayana's` father was to be born at `Mathura` — a major pilgrim destination now; the foremost seat of learning back then ... and a major mishap occurred — something never heard before — and something that triggered the **writing revolution.**

 ## Research and notes:
 ----

-[^c]:  Human languages, Programming languages and Block-chains
-- It might feel like a flight of extreme imagination to compare the text written on palm leaves with modern programming language ; but there are few similarities if we peal the top layer.
-The written language is for communication between humans while a programming language takes the communication to next level - From humans to the machines.
-- Language(s) are for communication.
-Communication needs order - history.
-Maintaining the history of communication for humans is easy but it is quite hard for the computers because time-stamps are easy to temper.
-Block-chains are thus distributed , easily verifiable blocks of text for computers to ascertain the true sequence of messages.
-This obviously have application in financial transactions where humans may not be trust worthy.
-Thus blockchain's first usecase is currency but that is just the beginning.
-Blackchains will enable trusted inter-computer communication in coming times.
+[^c]: Purpose Built ..
+- When "knowledge" around a specific area of expertise, becomes intensely granular, it manifests into physical objects.
+For example the computer, morphed from large mainframes to it's current shape because the operating systems became more and more granular.
+- The rigor of operating systems such as "Unix" not only mandated a large number of new peripheral, it also led to formation of a high level programming languages starting with "C".
+- In essence the rigor of `Mahabharata` in spoken form, led to creation of scribing tools and also immense advancements in scribing technology.
 ---

 [^8th]: `Poorna-avtaara` - The eighth incarnation